 A similar approach is used to calculate the change in yield.

 In order to simulate the effects of nutrient limitation on the monthly plant inputs to the soil, the above calculation was done for each month separately, assuming the nutrient supply remained at the level calculated in that month over the whole growing season.
 This was necessary for plant inputs in the following month to be estimated from the proportion of typical crop production achieved in the current month.
 The plants inputs were used by the soil organic matter components of the model to calculate decomposition (as described in section 2).
 The decomposition was then used (as described below) to estimate the soil nutrient supply.
 The monthly calculations of the proportion of typical crop production achieved effectively assume that nutrient requirement is the same at all stages of the growing season.
-This assumption is not true, so this should not be taken as an estimate of the pattern of crop growth; it is merely a way of allowing nutrient limitation to be incorporated into the crop growth in the current year.
+This assumptions is not true, so this should not be taken as an estimate of the pattern of crop growth; it is merely a way of allowing nutrient limitation to be incorporated into the crop growth in the current year.
 Note, in order to avoid a mathematical loss of plant inputs, for the monthly calculations the proportion of the optimum yield achieved was limited to the range 0.1 ≤pyld:opt≤1.
 Not allowing this proportion to be zero introduces a small error, but this is likely to be negligible on an annual basis.

 Fertiliser nutrient supply